KCBQ

 KCBQ (1170 AM "The Answer") is a commercial radio station in San Diego, California.
 It is owned by Salem Media Group and airs a conservative talk radio format.
 Studios and offices are on Towne Center Drive in San Diego's University City area.
 The transmitter is off Moreno Avenue in Lakeside, California.
 By day, KCBQ operates at 50,000 watts, the maximum power for American AM stations.
-Because KCBQ is not a clear-channel station, it must reduce its power at night to 2900 watts to avoid interfering with Class A stations KTSB in Tulsa, Oklahoma and WWVA in Wheeling, West Virginia, both clear-channel stations.
+Because KCBQ is not a clear-channel station, it must reduce its power at night to 2900 watts to avoid interfering with Class A stations KOTV in Tulsa, Oklahoma, and WWVA in Wheeling, West Virginia, both clear-channel stations.
 KCBQ uses a directional antenna at all times.

 KCBQ used a Top 40 format in the 1950s, 1960s and 1970s, later airing country music and oldies formats in the 1980s and 1990s, before switching to talk.